danielywang/quizlet_cmd/readme.txt

 	a.
 Execute func. dict_generator().
 Read doc string for details.
 The dict will be saved into the "stacks" folder

 After you have the dictionary mapping the terms to the definitions, cd to the repo and run 'pip install -r requirements'.
 Run 'conda install -r requirements' for Anaconda instead.

-Go to quizlet_colored.py This colored version is recommended but requires library 'termcolor'.
+Go to quizlet_colored.py This colored version is highy recommended but requires library 'termcolor' installed in the previous step.
 Go to quizlet_uncolored.py if you are unable to install 'termcolor'

-In the quizlet() func., you can either use the 'stack' dictionary used in method 1 above, or input the file name of the dict you created using method 2 above without '.txt'
+In the quizlet() func., you can either use the 'stack' dictionary used in method 1 above, or input the file name of the dict you created using methods 1a or 2 above without the '.txt' ending.